What is the blue hour? (and how to make the most of it)

 Understanding the basics

-“The blue hour” describes a brief window just before sunrise or after sunset.
-Unlike the “golden hour,” named for its warm tones, the light during the blue hour is cool. happens just before the golden hour in the morning and just after the golden hour in the evening.
-Generally, the blue hour is defined by a moment when the sun sits about to six degrees below the horizon, providing a soft, diffused illumination over your scene.
+“The blue hour” describes a brief window before sunrise or after sunset.
+Unlike the “golden hour,” named for its tones, the light during the blue hour is cool.
+It happens just before the golden hour in the morning and just after the golden hour in the evening.
+Generally, the blue hour is defined by a moment when the sun sits about four to six degrees below the horizon, providing a soft, diffused illumination over your scene.

 Aside from the moody, atmospheric light, the blue hour usually offers more privacy, as people will be asleep or at dinner, giving you room to scout your location and set up in the perfect spot.
 As with the golden hour, timing is everything, so you’ll want to use an app like PhotoPills or The Photographer’s Ephemeris to track the natural light conditions in your specific location.